opensearch-project/dashboards-observability/README.md

 Event Analytics allows user to monitor, correlate, analyze and visualize machine generated data through [Piped Processing Language](https://opensearch.org/docs/latest/observability-plugins/ppl/index/).
 It also enables the user to turn data-driven events into visualizations and save frequently used ones for quick access.

-### Operational Panels
+### Observability Dashboards

-Operational panels provides the users to create and view different visualizations on ingested observability data, using Piped Processing Language queries.
-Use PPL 'where clauses' and datetime timespans to filter all visualizations in the panel.
+Observability Dashboards provides the users to create and view different visualizations on ingested observability data, using Piped Processing Language queries.
+Use PPL 'where clauses' and datetime timespans to filter all visualizations in the dashboard.

 ### Notebooks